 The PDAs processors offered the capability of doing all calculations onboard; minimizing data transfer time.
+Please fix sentence fragment.
 Additionally, PDAs generally have built in wireless devices making any necessary communication to the ground relatively simplistic.
 However, PDAs are comparatively massive and are limited in hardware connectivity options.
 The system requirements dictate that the communication system be able to receive input from the sensing team, transfer the input to the controls team, perform control calculations, and send information to the vehicle team.
+Good place to have notation system to refer to the Req.
+Doc.
 In order to satisfy this requirement, an onboard computer with at least 3 serial ports is needed.
 The PDA would require a USB-serial converter in order to have the required input and output ports.
 These converters would add additional weight to the already heavy PDA system.